menuclose

 However, my experience is that it depends on the town hall and the staff on the day.
 Some are much more accommodating to having pictures done, while some want you outside straight away so they can get the next couple in.

-3. Have someone organise your wedding party for confetti
+3. Have someone to organise confetti

-As a wedding photographer who sees herself as much more than just that, normally I would get my loud voice on and organise the confetti line up.
-However at town halls this isn’t normally do-able.
-This is because I would be using those quick 5 minutes to do portraits.
-This is where your groomsmen or bridal party should be made the most of!
 You’ll want get everyone in a narrow line and make sure they are loaded with confetti all the way down.
 If everyone is lined up quickly before we come out of the venue, the more time it gives you after to greet everyone.
+Don’t worry, I’ll quickly check everyone is ready when I come out ahead of you!

 However, because of the back to back nature of town halls, it may be that the next couple are already starting to make their way in or their guests are hanging around outside.
 This means sometimes it isn’t always possible to do more group shots outside.